 The location of the tag can pose a problem.
 If it (or they) are close to the eyes or mouth, this complicates things.
 If the lesion has to be sent off for a biopsy, this will also add to the cost.

-As you can imagine, cryosurgery for a small, calm dog will be much less than needing anesthesia to knock out a hyper Great Dane for excision.
+As you can imagine, cryosurgery for a small, low energy dog breed will be much less than needing anesthesia to knock out a hyper Great Dane for excision.
 The best way to get an idea of the cost is to speak with your usual veterinarian first.
 If you think the cost seems high, you are always free to check around with other vets or clinics in your area.

 You may be tempted to search the internet to find ways to remove a dog’s skin tag at home.
 Before you do, let’s explore this option.